RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 We’ll start by exploring the LEMP stack's architecture.
 Linux is the strong base, Nginx serves as the powerful web server, MySQL manages databases, and PHP gives life to your web applications by enabling server-side functionality.
 In this project, we will understand you more on ec2 instaces, improve the performance of Nginx, manage MySQL databases, and become skilled at developing PHP code for your applications.
-We will learn many different techniques, such as dealing with user requests and working with databases, filling out forms, and making sure things are secure.
-In addition, we will show you commonly used programs and tools that can increase your efficiency and make the process of creating web applications easier.

-When you finish the Project (LEMP Stack) Course, you will have the knowledge and ability to set up the whole LEMP stack.
-You will also have the skills to make impressive, fast web applications that have a big effect in the always changing world of web development.
-Get ready to use your imagination and start this exciting adventure with us.
+When you finish the Project (LEMP Stack) Course, Get ready to use your imagination and start this exciting adventure with us.
 By the end of this project a task will be assigned which will be based on everything we has be done in this project.
 So let's  start

 #### What Is LEMP Stack ?